Crown-Commercial-Service/digitalmarketplace-utils/README.md

 * Helper code for Flask configuration
 * A formed version of Flask Feature Flags

-## Installation

-This repos requirements are handled in the `setup.py` and as such must be installed with:

-`pip install --process-dependency-links -e . .`
-`pip install --process-dependency-links -e . .[test]`

 ## Logging from applications

 When logging from applications you should write your message as a [format